 Our achievements have made us one of Israel’s leading citizen organizations in the fields of energy, the environment, and public health.
-Together, we are realizing our vision of reshaping Israel’s energy sector to be cleaner, safer, and more equitable.
+Together, we are realizing our vision of a safer, more equitable Israel.

 This is a long-term challenge.
 But for our sake, our children, and theirs – we will not cease our efforts, which are already changing decades-old policies.

 Influencing policy and public discourse

 - Our leaders now routinely participate in parliament discussions on energy and the environment.